c9/templates/CONTRIBUTING.md

 ## Guidelines
 We will review any updates to images presented in PRs; they may not all get merged.
 New workspace types are welcome but can take a little longer to be reviewed and released on to production systems than minor fixes.

-For an idea on what we would expect in a basic image, see `ws-default` or a basic language one like `ws-python`
+For an idea on what we would expect in a basic image, see `ws-default` or a basic language one like `ws-python-plain`

 * Any environment variables that need to be set in the user's environment should be in `/etc/profile.d/something.sh` where something is a relevant name.
 Using docker `ENV` tags will not work.